 WGS Studies Overview

-Women and Gender Studies Council: Professors: Carey, Chapkis, Deprez, Feiner, Fineran, Gish, Messerschmidt, Raimon, Rosenthal, Savage; Associate Professors: Carroll, Cole, Eagan, Kent, Kuenz, Laz, Lockridge, Marya, Thompson, Walker, Wininger; Assistant Professors: Brodie, Rogers.
+Women and Gender Studies Council: Professors: Chapkis, Feiner, Fineran, Messerschmidt, Raimon, Savage; Associate Professors: Carroll, Cole, Eagan, Kent, Kuenz, Laz, Thompson, Walker, Wininger.

 As they develop skills in feminist analysis, critical thinking, and writing, Women and Gender Studies students investigate and challenge long-standing assumptions about gender and society.
+Students also encounter new ways of research, analysis, and communication, from community-based learning, to archival research and digital history projects.
 Our students often apply their theoretical knowledge through internships with local organizations and agencies.
 Women and Gender Studies majors are prepared for graduate and professional schools in a variety of disciplines, as well as for careers in business, in public service, and in nonprofit organizations.

 Committed to an international/global perspective, the program has hosted visiting scholars from many countries, including Russia, Croatia, Zimbabwe, Nigeria, Scotland, Pakistan, Egypt, Israel, Iraq, and Sweden.
-In addition, Women and Gender Studies has received a federal grant that encourages cooperation between USM and women faculty in the United Arab Emirates.
+In addition, Women and Gender Studies received a federal grant to encourage cooperation between USM and women faculty in the United Arab Emirates.

 Prerequisites and Grade Policy

 There are prerequisites for many of the women and gender studies courses.
 See departmental course listings for specific information.
 A minimum grade of C or better is required in major/minor courses.
-Courses taken pass/fail are not acceptable.
-WGS majors/minors are only allowed to take six credits of 100-level classes toward competition of their major/minor.
+Courses taken pass/fail must be approved by the Director.

 Curriculum Summary and Guide